CiscoISE/terraform-provider-ciscoise/docs/resources/node_deployment.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on Node Deployment.
-  Register ISE node to form a multi-node deployment Updates the deployed ISE node with the information provided The de-register ednode becomes a standalone Cisco ISE node.
+  Register ISE node to form a multi-node deploymentUpdates the deployed ISE node with the information providedThe de-register ednode becomes a standalone Cisco ISE node.
-    It retains the last configuration that it received rom the PrimaryPAN and assumes the default personas of a standalone node
-    that are Administration, PolicyService, and Monitoring.
+  It retains the last configuration that it received rom the PrimaryPAN and assumes the default personas of a standalone node that are Administration, PolicyService, and Monitoring.
 ---

 # ciscoise_node_deployment (Resource)

 It manages create, read, update and delete operations on Node Deployment.

-  Register ISE node to form a multi-node deployment
+  - Register ISE node to form a multi-node deployment

-  Updates the deployed ISE node with the information provided
+  - Updates the deployed ISE node with the information provided

-  The de-register ednode becomes a standalone Cisco ISE node.
+  - The de-register ednode becomes a standalone Cisco ISE node.
   It retains the last configuration that it received rom the PrimaryPAN and assumes the default personas of a standalone node that are Administration, PolicyService, and Monitoring.